KBR-DREAMM-Team/giscus/README.md

 # [giscus][giscus]

 A comments system powered by [GitHub Discussions][discussions].
 Let visitors leave comments and reactions on your website via GitHub!
-Heavily inspired by [utterances][utterances].
+Heavily inspired by [utterances][utterances]

 - [Open source][repo]. 🌏
 - No tracking, no ads, always free. 📡 🚫